 The panda’s thick, wooly coat keeps it warm in the cool forests of its habitat.
 Giant pandas have large molar teeth and strong jaw muscles for crushing tough bamboo.

-Giant pandas live in a few mountain ranges in Chinese provinces Sichuan, Shaanxi, and Gansu.
+Giant pandas live in a few mountain ranges in the Chinese provinces Sichuan, Shaanxi, and Gansu.

 The french missionary Armand David introduced “the black and white bear from China” to the west in 1869.

-The giant panda is listed as endangered in the World Conservation Union’s (IUCN’s) Red List of Threatened Animals.
+The giant panda is listed as vulnerable in the World Conservation Union’s (IUCN’s) Red List of Threatened Animals.

 There are about 1864 giant pandas left in the wild.